[NO TITLE FOUND]

 In Japan, Hibino hopes to bring his game-music fans into purely musical territory.
 He established the record label GEM Factory and has opened a music club in Tokyo called Vanilla Mood.
 "The club is a place for young cats to gather and play and where I can find good musicians for recording projects," Hibino says.
 "We don't have a video-game-related event yet, but I'd like to do that someday.
 I'm trying to open up new possibilities all the time."

 Michael Sweet hopes for the day when game composers will achieve the kind of recognition that major film composers have attained.
-"There are a lot of great composers writing for games, but there is no one yet who has the name recognition of someone like John Williams," says Sweet.
+"There are a lot of great composers writing for games, but there is no one yet who has the name recognition of someone like [film composer] John Williams," says Sweet.
 "I hope we'll see composers from Berklee go on to do some great things that will turn the industry on its head."